mvogelgesang/EDX/docs/design-consults/index.md

 layout: page
 title: Design Consultations
 ---

 <ul>
-  {% for item in site.collections | sort: "label" %}
+  {% for item in site.collections %}
     {% if item.label != "posts" %}
       <li>
         <a href="{{ item.label }}/current.html">{{ item.label }}</a>